jfaucher/blizzard-api-5-2/readme.md

 Quickstart
 ----------
-If you are working with PHP 5.3, you are hopefully working with some form of autoloader.
-If not see the example.php how to easily add autoloading to your project.

-Once you have added the library to your autoloader you can create a new instance of te WowApi class.
+Because this branch if for PHP 5.2, the auto loader functionality of the origional will not work. to include the library, <?php require-once('/full/path/to/lib/WoW/WoWApi.php'); ?>

+Please note that the includes in the library assume the following are defined:

+ROOT = Document Root
+DS = Directory Separator
+APP_DIR = Application Directory

+For example, I am using cakePHP for my application.
+My root is the directory that the cakePHP file structure is in, and app is the 'app' folder.
+You will need to adapt these defined variables to suit your needs.

+Usage:

 <?php
 	$wowApi = new WowApi(array('region'=>'eu',
 				   'locale'=>'en_GB',
 				   ['publicApiKey' =>'<YOUR-KEY>',
 				   'privateApiKey'=>'<YOUR-KEY>']
 				   ));
+?>
 or
+<?php
 	$wowApi = new WowApi();
 	$wowApi->setRegion('us');
 	$wowApi->setLocale('en_US');
 	$wowApi->setPublicApiKey('<YOUR-KEY>');
 	$wowApi->setPrivateApiKey('<YOUR-KEY>');
+?>
 Note: Most calls have been tested with Api-keys.

 ### Realm Status